3xecutablefile/BlindXSS-Lab/README.md

 1. Checks `/api/bot` endpoint for new reports
 2. Scans recent reports (past 5 minutes) for potential XSS payloads
-3. If XSS-like patterns are detected, they are flagged
+3. If XSS-like patterns are detected, they are flagged with a severity and detection rule
 4. In a real scenario, the bot would execute the JavaScript code in a browser context

+You can also visit `/admin` to see the flagged reports, their severities (low/medium/high), and the rules that triggered them.
+The page auto-refreshes every few seconds to mirror the polling bot.

 ## 🧪 Common XSS Payloads to Test